The first step in the voting process is to register to vote.

 In Iowa, it takes as little as three minutes.

-Monday, October 24 is the final day to pre-register to vote for the 2022 general election.
 Completed voter registrations may be mailed to your county auditor and must be received by 5:00 p.m.
-CT on October 24 or must be postmarked on or before October 24.
+CT or postmarked fifteen days prior to the election.
 Registrations submitted online must be completed at or before 11:59 p.m.
-CT on October 24.
+CT fifteen days prior to the election.

 When pre-registering to vote at your county auditor’s office or by mail, you’ll need either your driver’s license, non-operator ID, or to know the last four digits of your Social Security Number.